 Neonate & Child Circumcision

-The United Kingdom had already largely rejected circumcision as a medical procedure in the early 20th century.
+The United Kingdom had generally rejected circumcision as a medical procedure in the earlier part of the 20th century and abandoned it totally after the 2nd World War.
 New Zealand were next to follow suit and its rate is now down to around 5%.
 The Australian circumcision rate has reduced to around 14% of neonates circumcised, but there appears to be a residual resistance from a minority of old guard parents to leave their sons intact.
 The rate of circumcision in Canada has also decreased to around 25% of neonates, with still some way to go, but the message seems to be getting through.
 However, the U.S still has much to do to reduce its high rate of routine neonate circumcision which is around 58%.
 Although this has reduced from an almost universal 90%, there remains great resistance particularly in the North East and Mid West regions to preserve the foreskins of their baby boys.
-This is most probably due to a combination of factors such as fear of change, poor information etc. Up until very recently, information about the foreskin itself was almost always missing from discussions about circumcision.
+This is most probably due to a combination of factors such as fear of change, social pressures and misinformation .
+Up until very recently, information about the foreskin itself was almost always missing from discussions about circumcision.

 The pain that is apparent in circumcised neonates is intensified by their lack of coping mechanisms.
 Severe pain during infancy may permanently and irreversibly alter neurological circuitry responsible for pain perception and memory functioning prior to and immediately after birth.
 An adverse painful peri-natal event like circumcision, through the process of classical conditioning, may sensitise the infant to pain later in life.
 Circumcised boys displayed heightened physiological pain responses to vaccinations four to six months after circumcision, suggestive of an infant comparison of post-traumatic stress disorder, as compared with genitally intact children.
 An infant does retain significant memory traces of traumatic events.
 When a child is subjected to unbearable, overwhelming pain, it conceptualizes the mother as both participatory and responsible, regardless of the mother’s intent.
 When the mother is, in fact, truly complicit, as in giving permission for circumcision surgery, the infant’s perception of her culpability and willingness to have him harmed is fixed indelibly.